t-keazirian/t-keazirian/README.md

 ### About Me
 ------------

-- 🔭  Recent graduate from Thinkful's software engineering Bootcamp
+- 🔭  Recent graduate from Thinkful's software engineering boot camp
 - 🌱  Growing skills in ...
 React Hooks & Java
 - 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/taylor-keazirian/)
 - 😄  Pronouns: ... she/her